Suman is a popular Filipino snack and EVERYONE likes a piece in the mid-afternoon.

 These dips can either be served on the side or in the case of caramelized brown sugar, poured on top of the suman itself.

-Though suman recipe is a snack recipe, suman can also be eaten during breakfast and partnered with either coffee or hot chocolate.
+Though suman is a snack recipe, suman can also be eaten during breakfast and partnered with either coffee or hot chocolate.

 Every month new cooking tips in your email?